bruceharrison1984/Schedulely/apps/schedulely-docs/docs/Usage/Actions.md

 ## Default Actions

-All actions return `() => null` unless explicitly overridden.
-This is effectively a no-op, and all action handlers can be considered disabled.
+By default, all actions return `() => null` unless explicitly overridden.
+This equates to a no-op, so any event handlers can be considered disabled unless expressly defined.

 ## Setting Custom Actions